 ONLY ONE EXHIBIT PER CLASS NUMBER.
 Use basic stitches.
 All entries must include pictures of assembly and/or 4-H member wearing clothing item(s) or holding nonclothing item(s).
 Items made from new bolt material need pictures of 4-H member wearing or holding finished product.
 If item is an upcycled garment, 4-H member must include pictures of the item before deconstruction, during construction and of final product worn or held by the 4-H member.
+Each item entered must have a label attached stating - county, 4-H members name and age, project name and class in which exhibit is entered, and the number of years the 4-H member has exhibited in respective level.
+Wool entries must have fiber content listed on the identification label.

+WEARABLE ARTICLES

-WEARABLE ARTICLES CLASS 1 - Garment (ex. sweater, vest, cape) CLASS 2 - Two or more coordinated articles (ex. cap, scarf, mittens) CLASS 3 - Accessory (ex. a hat and/or purse) CLASS 4 - Other
+CLASS 1 - Garment (ex. sweater, vest, cape)

+CLASS 2 - Two or more coordinated articles (ex. cap, scarf, mittens)

+CLASS 3 - Accessory (ex. a hat and/or purse)

+CLASS 4 - Other

+NON-WEARABLE ARTICLE

-NON-WEARABLE ARTICLE CLASS 5 - Afghan or bedspread CLASS 6 - Pillow or doily CLASS 7 - Rug or toys CLASS 8 - Hanging towel CLASS 9 - Other
+CLASS 5 - Afghan or bedspread

+CLASS 6 - Pillow or doily

+CLASS 7 - Rug or toys

+CLASS 8 - Hanging towel

+CLASS 9 - Other